 - Chicken and vegetable stir-fry on rice or noodles.

 As with many team sports, there is a culture of alcohol immediately after matches to celebrate or commiserate.
-Alcohol directly can negatively impact recovery as it affects rehydration, refueling, muscle repair and can increase inflammation to any tissue damaged in play.
+Alcohol directly can impact recovery as it affects rehydration, refuelling, muscle repair, bone strength and can increase inflammation to any tissue damaged in play.
 Recovery choices are critical when playing multiple games in a day or backing up for another game/ training the next day.